 Our law firm has handled many wrongful death claims throughout the years, and we understand that this is a very emotional time.
 We will handle your case with compassion and sensitivity.

 To lose a loved one is the saddest time possible for a family.
 In addition to the pain, grief, and emotional loss, family members must deal with the reality of moving into the future without their loved ones.
-Our job at the Law Offices of Elliott N. Kanter is to not only comfort the family but to present their case.
+Our job at The Law Office of Elliott Kanter is to not only comfort the family but to present their case.
 We represent families and have successfully brought claims against major corporations, hospitals, doctors, employers, trucking companies, and other wrongdoers.
 Your loss may be the result of a negligent act such as an auto accident or medical malpractice.
 It could be the result of a reckless act suck as drunk driving.
 Or it might even be the result of an intentional act such as an assault.
 Either way, we understand that this is a very emotional time; we will handle your case with compassion and sensitivity.

 This is an emotional time; our wrongful death attorneys will handle your case with compassion and sensitivity.
 Protect your rights.
-Call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation.
+Call The Law Office of Elliott Kanter for a no-cost, no-obligation consultation.

 The purpose of this case is not to determine whether the defendant is innocent or guilty, but rather what damages are owed to the victim if any.
 A family is legally allowed to bring a wrongful death claim to court even if the defendant is already involved in a criminal case.
 For example, if a drunk driver kills your loved one and is arrested for DUI, you can pursue a wrongful death claim while they are on trial for DUI charges.
 The two are completely independent of each other.